USDA-SCINet/scinet-site/sn_collections/_guides/use/partitions-queues.md

 During the February 2025 maintenance, a new partition, named "ceres", was added to the cluster.
 This new partition includes all community nodes, and the change has several important benefits:

-* Placing Ceres nodes into fewer partitions will resulted in shorter wait times and better cluster utilization.
+* Placing Ceres nodes into fewer partitions results in shorter wait times and better cluster utilization.
 * Ceres is easier and less confusing to use.
 * The new "ceres" partition is analogous to the "atlas" partition on Atlas and makes the user experience on both systems more similar.